-Lenyadri Ganpati Temple is dedicated to Lord Ganesha and is one of the eight Ashtavinayak Temples in Maharashtra.
-The temple, also known as Girijatmaj, gets its name from the words Girija (Parvathi) and Atmaj (son).
-Interestingly, this is the only Ashtavinayak temple situated on a mountain.
-If one has to follow a sequence when visiting the Ashtavinayak Temples, Lenyadri Ganpati Temple is the sixth.
+Lenyadri Ganpati Temple is dedicated to Lord Ganesha.
+It is one of the eight Ashtavinayak Temples in Maharashtra.
+The temple is also known as Girijatmaj temple.
+It gets its name from the words Girija (Parvathi) and Atmaj (son), thus the son of Parvati.
+This is the only Ashtavinayak temple which is on a mountain.

-Legend of Girijatmaj: According to Ganesh Puran, Goddess Sati reincarnated as Goddess Parvati and wished to give birth to Ganesh.
+Legend of Girijatmaj: According to Ganesh Puran, Goddess Sati reincarnated as Parvati and wished to give birth to Ganesh.
 She did severe penance on the Lenyadri mountain.
-Lord Gajanan was pleased with her penance and granted her wish.
 On the fourth day of Bhadrapad Shuddh or Chaturthi day, Goddess Parvati wiped her body and used the dirt to create an idol.

 Lord Gajanan entered this idol and stood before her a young boy with six arms and three eyes.
 His name was Girijatmaj or the son of Parvati.
 This incarnation of Lord Ganesh – Lord Girijatmaj is believed to have stayed at Lenyadri for nearly 15 years.

 What is the significance of Lenyadri Ganpati Temple?

 The significance of Lenyadri Ganapati Temple is that amidst a cluster of ock-cut Buddhist caves.
 It is one of the Ashtavinayak temples.
 Devotees believe that Lord Girijatmaj was Lord Ganesh’s manifestation as an infant Lord.

 Rather, it is carved on a rock, with its head turned to the left.